bitbrain/jekyll-dash/_posts/2019-04-16-welcome-to-jekyll2.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Jekyll başlarken!"
-description: this article explains something and gives a brief introduction.
+description: Bir kaç benim kullanabilmem için örnek komut.
-tags: welcome introduction
+tags: Jekyll Blog
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.